Chart Pattern Scanners Compared: How Chart Library Is Different

 Try It Side by Side

-Next time your favorite scanner flags a pattern, take a screenshot and search it on Chart Library.
-Compare the scanner's signal with the actual historical data for that specific pattern shape.
+Next time your favorite scanner flags a pattern, anchor the ticker + date on Chart Library.
+Compare the scanner's signal with the actual historical data for that specific setup.
 You might find that the data tells a different story than the label suggests.

 Search any chart pattern on Chart Library — 3 free searches per day, no account required.